Back to Top

 You might sometimes get dust in your nose or sneeze because something has tickled you, but one sneeze doesn't mean you're sick.
 The same applies to your cat.
 Cats sneeze the same as humans when they need to clear out their nasal passages and it's usually nothing to worry about.

-You should always ensure your cat is up-to-date on their vaccines, especially for Bordetella, which cats can pick up if they spend time in a boarding facility or shelter.
-Also, make sure your cat avoids contact with other cats who might have feline immunodeficiency virus or FIV.
+It is important to consider your cat is up-to-date on their vaccines, especially for Bordetella, which cats can pick up if they spend time in a boarding facility or shelter.
+Also, try to help your cat avoid contact with other cats who might have feline immunodeficiency virus or FIV.
 A common sign your feline friend has FIV is constant sneezing.

 What Should I Do if My Cat Is Sneezing?